Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Interview process}

-The interviews were conducted during June -- September 2023, either in person or remotely through video call using Zoom~\footnotemark[1].
-All interviews are one-on-one conversations in English, except for P10 in German.
-Participants were first briefed about the purpose of the study and data processing.
+The interviews were conducted in person or remotely through video call using Zoom\footnote{\url{https://zoom.us/}}.
+All interviews were one-on-one conversations.
+The participants were first informed about the purpose of the study and data processing.
 Upon receiving informed consent, we began the interview recording.
-In general, the interviews lasted between 30 and 60 minutes.
-Each interview addresses the following topics to answer \textbf{RQ1 - What do users need TDA explanations for?}: \begin{itemize} \item \textbf{Job-related information.} Perspectives may vary between different domains, levels of seniority and experience with the ML tool.
-This information provides user context and will help in differentiating user groups. \item \textbf{Interviewee's workflow with ML systems.} By asking about the workflow with the ML tool, we wish to understand the patterns of usage and challenges participants encounter.
-We collect this information to identify challenges that could potentially addressed by TDA. \item \textbf{Perspectives on training data.} Since we investigate TDA explanations, we explicitly ask participants about the role training data plays in their tasks.
-This indicates what type of data-centric information is relevant to the participant's work and for which tasks. \item \textbf{Perspectives on XAI and TDA.} We address the participant's perspectives on XAI and particularly on TDA to understand current explanation usage scenarios and explore participant's opinions about TDA, a data-centric approach to XAI. \end{itemize}
+The interviews lasted between 30 and 60 minutes.
+Each interview addressed the following topics: \begin{itemize} \item \textbf{Job Roles and Responsibilities.} Perspectives may vary between different domains, levels of seniority, and experience.
+This information provides context about the interview responses for subsequent analysis. \item \textbf{ML Model Development Workflow.} By asking about interviewees' development workflows, we aim to uncover diverse development styles and the challenges they face, both explicit and latent.
+This helps surface underlying needs that may not be readily articulated, but could inform opportunities for supporting these workflows through TDA tools. \item \textbf{Uses and Relevance of Training Data.} We explicitly asked participants about the role that training data plays in their day-to-day tasks.
+Their responses highlight the types of data-centric information they find most relevant, and the specific tasks or decision points where such information becomes critical. \item \textbf{Perspectives on XAI and TDA.} We address the participant's perspectives on XAI and particularly on TDA to understand current explanation usage scenarios in model development and explore participant's opinions about TDA, a data-centric approach to XAI. \end{itemize}